gjedeer/journaltail/README.md

 # install

 `apt install python3-systemd ` or `yum install systemd-python` or something similar for your distribution.
+Then copy journaltail to `/usr/local/bin`, `~/bin` or another directory of your preference.